deriksuria/Ebay-Data-Scraping/README.md

 [**project instructions** ](https://github.com/mikeizbicki/cmc-csci040/tree/2021fall/hw_03)

 ## What my program does:
 This python program collects the name, price, status, shipping, number sold, and status of specified Ebay items.
-I used the following packages:
+I used the following packages/steps.
-1. Argparse to generate the command line arguments.
+1. *Argparse* to generate the command line arguments.
+2. Added a argument to download the file as a CSV `parser.add_argument('--csv', default=False)`
+3. Built the url and looped over the first 10 Ebay pages.
+4. *Requests* to download the html file.
+5. *bs4 or Beautifulsoup4* to parse through different elements of Ebay listings using CSS selectors.
+6. Used a if/else statement to determine whether to export the file as a JSON or CSV
+7. Used the *Json* package to export the file as JSON
+8. Used the *Csv* package to export the file as CSV

 ### How do you run the `ebay-dl.py` file?